 The process occurs when a person dies without a will (intestate) or when they die with a will (testate).
-The probate code will dictate how one’s assets and debts are paid at death, unless you have a valid will in place, which provides your own instructions rather than those contained in the probate code.
+The probate code will dictate how one’s assets and debts are paid at death unless you have a valid will in place, which provides your own instructions rather than those contained in the probate code.
 As long as your will doesn’t violate the probate code or judicial precedent, it will control how your estate is disbursed.

 The sale of assets or the disbursement of any funds must be approved by the court, unless the executor was granted full authority under the Independent Administration of Estates Act (IAEA) (California Probate Code Section 10400).
 The IAEA limits the required judicial oversight of the probate process and ultimately speeds up the overall time required to complete the entire probate process.
 We will cover the IAEA in more depth in a future article.

 As mentioned, there are ways to avoid probate, but after one has already passed on, it is too late.
 Avoiding probate requires advanced action, which we call estate planning.
-It is there that you are able to make the decisions and take the actions needed to keep your estate out of the probate court.
+It is there that you are able to make the decisions and take the actions needed to keep your estate out of probate court.

 Getting through the probate process is a long and arduous process for anyone.
-Going it without an attorney will compound that.
+Going through it without an attorney will compound that.
 But either way, understanding what probate is helps to make the process a little easier to navigate.
-We hope you return for our next article which details the probate process from beginning to end.
+We hope you return for our next article, which details the probate process from beginning to end.